LightForm-group/datalight/docs/source/installation.rst

 Stable release
 --------------

-To install **datalight**, run this command in your terminal:
+To install **datalight** as user, run this command in your terminal:

 .. code-block:: console

-    $ pip install datalight
+    $ pip install -U datalight --user

 This is the preferred method to install **datalight**, as it will always install the most recent stable release.